(This guide is also available as a PDF.)

 It is customary to orient your body with your head to the north and feet to the south, but other directions can also work.
 If you do try different angles, simply pay attention to see what works best for you over time.

 Just as with the seated posture, this position, together with loose-fitting clothing, will allow you to breathe fully and deeply.
-Once again, unbuckle or remote a tight belt, if necessary.
+Once again, unbuckle or remove a tight belt, if necessary.
 If you find yourself regularly dozing off during meditation, then you should probably switch to using the seated position.
 (You might also try adjusting your evening schedule, to get more sleep at the typical time!)

 Step 3: The Relaxation Stage